EliuTimana/little-aspnetcore-book/README.md

 * **Security.** The team at Microsoft takes security seriously, and ASP.NET Core is built to be secure from the ground up.
 It handles things like sanitizing input data and preventing cross-site request forgery (XSRF) automatically, so you don't have to.
 You also get the benefit of static typing with the .NET compiler, which is like having a very paranoid linter turned on at all times.
 This makes it harder to do something you didn't intend with a variable or chunk of data.

 ## .NET Core and .NET Standard
 Throughout this book, you'll be learning about ASP.NET Core (the web framework).
-I'll occasionally mention the .NET runtime (the supporting library that runs .NET code).
+I'll occasionally mention the .NET runtime, the supporting library that runs .NET code.
+(If this already sounds like Greek to you, just skip to the next chapter!)

 You may also hear about .NET Core and .NET Standard.
 The naming gets confusing, so here's a simple explanation: